smrgeoinfo/vocabularytest/README.md

 ## Github configuration
 - fork this repository
 - enable github actions
-- enable github pages, based on the docs directory and main branch
+- enable github pages, based on the docs directory and main branch.
+HTML pages can be viewed in a browser at https://{yourOrgName}.github.io/{theNAMEyouGiveTheForkedRepo}/{vocabFileName}.html

 ### Testing
 There is a test file at `.github/workflows/integration.yml`, which can be run manually using the workflow dispatch option.
 It contains the necessary instruction to check out the repository and run it as a GitHub action.